fission/fission.io/content/en/blog/8-must-know-terms-for-serverless-developer.md

 {{< figure src="https://www.infracloud.io/assets/New%20Assets/serverless-consulting/serverless-hero-img.svg" alt="Serverless - cost-effective way to deploy cloud native applications.
 Courtesy: infracloud.io" height="400" width="600">}} Serverless - cost-effective way to deploy cloud native applications.
 Courtesy: infracloud.io

 Serverless allows for **automatic provision of computing resources** to run applications either on demand or on occurrence of a specific event.
 It will also scale the resources automatically in response to an increase or decreased demands.
-Hence, as a developer your focus will be on writing the code while the cloud service provider will ensure you have the required resources to run it, when you need it.
+Hence, as a serverless developer your focus will be on writing the code while the cloud service provider will ensure you have the required resources to run it, when you need it.

 ### Function As a Service - FaaS

 Another important offering around serverless is **FaaS** - *function as a service*.
 As the name implies, FaaS is a **cloud computing service that allows you to execute code in response to a trigger event**.
-As a developer, you will only deploy the code for a function and the cloud provider will automatically provision the resources required to execute it.
+As a serverless developer, you will only deploy the code for a function and the cloud provider will automatically provision the resources required to execute it.
 FaaS is a cost-efficient mode to deploy and execute code whilst being flexible and scalable.

 {{< figure src="https://spring.io/images/diagram-serverless-standalone-bbe45ff683ff780f3014dfdd18a80909.svg" alt="FaaS - execute code in response to a trigger event.
 Courtesy: spring.io" height="400" width="600">}} FaaS - execute code in response to a trigger event.
 Courtesy: spring.io